ProofAgent Harness Documentation

 Manipulation ResistanceDid the agent hold firm under social engineering?

 All scored 0–10, higher is better.
-Aliases like hallucination, factuality, faithfulness, groundedness resolve to hallucination_resistance.
+Aliases like hallucination, factuality, faithfulness, groundedness resolve to hallucination_resistance; tool_calling, function_calling, tool_correctness resolve to tool_use.

 Certification tiers